The Empower Shack Project is self-built settlement.

 *Please note that building designs are being included as “products” in the Habitat Sector of the Solutions Library to allow readers to learn from how projects were designed and constructed and how they are serving the occupants, whether effective or ineffective.

-People living in informal settlements or slums.
+People living in informal settlements or slums in South African cities

 The houses are self-built by the residents.
 The framework is developed using computational tools that maximize the user’s input and transparency.
 It generates layouts according to individual and community preferences, and municipal frameworks.